orcasound/aifororcas-livesystem/InferenceSystem/README.md

 # No changes made to deploy-aci.yaml?

 I purposefully told git to ignore all futher changes to the file with this command: `git update-index --assume-unchanged deploy-aci.yaml`.
-This is to prevent people from thecking in their credentials into the repository.
-If you want t a change to be tracked, you can turn off this feature with `git update-index --no-assume-unchanged deploy-aci.yaml`
+This is to prevent people from checking in their credentials into the repository.
+If you want a change to be tracked, you can turn off this feature with `git update-index --no-assume-unchanged deploy-aci.yaml`

 # Running the automatic annotation data upload script PrepareDataForPredictionExplorer.py